2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 On average, allied health graduates from Mizzou take out $21,338 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $342.

-University of Southern Indiana came in at #24 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
+University of Southern Indiana did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #24 on the list.
 Located in the suburb of Evansville, USI is a public college with a moderately-sized student population.

 Women make up 88% of the allied health majors at the school.